Approvals & Double Signature

 - Monitor: Track transaction status changes via webhooks

-Set up real-time notifications for authorization status changes
+Set up real-time notifications for transaction status updates.

-Learn how to track transaction status and lifecycle
+Learn to query transaction status and implement comprehensive tracking.